-What are the Downsides & Disadvantages of an LLC?
+What is the Downsides & Disadvantages of an LLC?

 Limited Liability Companies are perhaps the most popular business structure for business owners for various different reasons.